b-kwizera/alu-higher_level_programming/python-data_structures/README.md

-Python function 9-max_integer.py finds max integer in list Python function 10-divisible_by_2.py returns list indicating multiples of 2 Python function 11-delete_at.py deletes item at a given index of list
+Python function 9-max_integer.py finds max integer in list Python function 10-divisible_by_2.py returns list indicating multiples of 2 Python function 11-delete_at.py deletes item at a given index of list Python script 12-switch.py swaps values of a and b in 5 lines